BMarkley/CrosshairCursor/README.md

 ### How to Compile
 1. Extract the source code.

 2. Create a Makefile.
-Change to the oneko directory and run <code>$ xmkmf</code>.
+Change to the Source directory and run <code>$ xmkmf</code>.
 If you don't have this command, you can also run <code>$ imake -DUseInstalled -I/usr/lib/X11/config.</code>

 3. Run make: